vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 [[256]]

 In the design of Figure 15.16, called a boiling water reactor, the water acts as both the neutron moderator and the thermal conveyance medium.
 Nuclear fuel (uranium) is arranged in fuel rods, providing ample surface area and allowing water to circulate between the rods to slow down neutrons and carry the heat away.
-Neutron-absorbing control rods- usually containing boron-set the reaction speed by lowering from the top.[^34] An emergency set of control rods can be dropped into the core in a big hurry to shut down the reactor instantly if something goes wrong.
+Neutron-absorbing control rodsusually containing boron-set the reaction speed by lowering from the top.[^34] An emergency set of control rods can be dropped into the core in a big hurry to shut down the reactor instantly if something goes wrong.
 When the emergency rods are in place, neutrons have little chance of finding a 235U nucleus before being gobbled up by boron.

 [^34]: ... always this direction, so that gravity does the pulling rather then relying on some other drive force